carmenbianca/report-liferay/report.md

 #### Documentation

 All information in this section is sourced from @fsfe-reuse.
+As a disclaimer, I am a co-author of the REUSE Specification and its tooling, and a current maintainer of the project.

 "REUSE was started by the Free Software Foundation Europe (FSFE) to provide a set of recommendations to make licensing your Free Software projects easier."